A Travel Price Comparison for Families, Couples, and Backpackers Vienna vs. Reykjavik for Couples, Food, Families, and Nightlife

 Five days in Vienna or Reykjavik?

-You'll find food and shopping around the traditional city of Vienna.
+You'll find food and shopping around the musical city of Vienna.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 It's hard to know how much time to spend in Reykjavik.
 Don't miss the hiking, as that's what most people do.
 For many, it makes a great getaway for five days.
 Make sure you spend some time hiking while you're in the area.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.